-On September 25, 2018, a carrying amount of \$3.26 million for the Pinaya Copper-Gold Project (the "Pinaya Project") mineral property was recognized as the Company acquired control of KPH (Notes 7 and 17).
-The carrying amount as at December 31, 2018 was \$3.44 million (December 31, 2017 - \$Nil).
-The increase in the carrying amount since September 25, 2018 is due to the currency translation adjustment.
+Mineral properties comprises the \$3.27 million (December 31, 2018 - \$3.44 million) carrying amount of the Pinaya Copper-Gold Project (the "Pinaya Project" or "Pinaya").
+The decrease in the carrying amount in the year ended December 31, 2019 is due to a currency translation adjustment.
 The Pinaya Project covers 192 square kilometres and includes 28 kilometres of strike length within the Andahuaylas - Yauri Porphyry Belt in southeastern Peru.